Resuming Test Attempts

 Normally, every time a test taker opens a test link, AutoProctor creates a new test attempt.
 If a test has Maximum Number of Submissions greater than 1, you can attempt it once, submit it, attempt it again, and so on.
 Each attempt will have its own answers, time taken, trust score, etc.

 Now, imagine a test has a duration of 30 minutes.
 What if a test taker starts the test, closes the tab after 20 minutes and reopens it?
+Or they lose internet connectivity and so reload the oage.
 Should we resume the previous test attempt or start a new one?

 This is an important question because if the previous attempt is resumed, we must ensure that:

 the responses that the user had entered are loaded back

 only 10 minutes are allowed for the resumed test

 If the previous attempt is not resumed, but a new attempt is created, we must ensure that:

 all the responses that the user entered are erased